 They both use milk or a milk alternatives as the 2nd ingredient.
 I would recommend whole milk as its easier to froth and has a richer taste to it.
 It probably going to take you a few tries to get the hang of frothing milk but if use a chilled stainless steel milk frothing pitcher.

 To Make either a Latte or Cappuccino you need an espresso machine with a milk steam wand and a milk frother for the amount of milk you are going to froth.
 On a extremely tight budget, you COULD use a Aeropress in a pinch but you will still need a way to froth the milk with something like a Electric Milk Frother.

-Key Differences Between The Two
+Differences Between The Latte and Cappuccino